 - Click Reports and click Comparison Reports.

-The New Comparison Reports window opens, displaying your most recently used custom comparison report, or the Esri Population Comparison report for 2 preselected sites.
+The Comparison Reports window opens, displaying your most recently used comparison report for 2 preselected sites.
 These are the two sites most recently opened on the map.
 If there were no sites on the map, the two most recently used sites are preselected.